RS49347_Criminology Session

 Course Summary

-Our course is designed to offer a comprehensive understanding of criminology and its intersection with law enforcement.
+Our course is designed to offer you a comprehensive understanding of criminology and its intersection with law enforcement.
 You will delve into critical topics such as criminal behaviour, risk, social justice, punishments, and the impact of crime on individuals and communities.
-Our curriculum is continually updated to reflect the latest trends and challenges in the field, ensuring you are well-prepared for the complexities of modern crime and policing.
+The curriculum is continually updated to reflect the latest trends and challenges in the field, ensuring you are well-prepared for the complexities of modern crime and policing.

 Our staff are experts in their respective fields and are committed to guiding you through your academic journey.
 They bring a wealth of knowledge and real-world experience, enriching your learning with current, relevant insights.

-What you'll Study
+What You'll Study

 The information listed in this section is an overview of the academic content of the course that will take the form of either core or option modules and should be used as a guide.
 We review the content of our courses regularly, making changes where necessary to improve your experience and graduate prospects.
 If during a review process, course content is significantly changed, we will contact you to notify you of these changes if you receive an offer from us.

-How you'll Learn
+How You'll Learn

-You should expect to spend an average of 30 – 34 hours per week on independent study which might include following asynchronous learning material, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.
-Teaching will be delivered by experience academics and practitioners in the subject.
+You should expect to spend an average of 30-34 hours per week on independent study, which might include following asynchronous learning material, tutorial time with staff, using the University’s library, working with peers and preparing work for assessment.
+Teaching will be delivered by experienced academics and practitioners in the subject.
 This will be supplemented by occasional guest lecturers and speakers.

-All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence, and key transferable skills to shape you into a world-ready Chester graduate.
+All teaching is delivered by experienced academics and practitioners, with the fundamental principles of the Chester Future Skills Curriculum at its core - building your subject competence, confidence and key transferable skills to shape you into a world-ready Chester graduate.

-Entry requirements
+Entry Requirements

 112UCAS points